 • Cons: Still requires manual state management.

-React Query abstracts away these complexities, saving you time and effort.
+TanStack Query abstracts away these complexities, saving you time and effort.
+For most Next.js applications that need client-side data fetching, it's the best choice.

 Conclusion